dgzlopes/pulpocon/README.md

 ### 0.2.
 Requirements
 - Docker & Docker Compose
 - git
-- Optional (but recommended): GitHub account
+- GitHub account
 - Optional (but recommended): [k6](https://k6.io/docs/get-started/installation/)
-  - You can run it inside Docker, but the experience is better if you install it locally for learning.
+  - You can run it inside Docker, but the experience is better if you install it locally.
     - You get nice colors and dynamic progress bars!
+    - Also, it is just a binary, so you can easily remove it afterward if you don't want it.

 ###  0.3.
 Run the local playground